-1. Raise the hood and locate the connector behind the headlamp.
+1. Raise and prop open the hood.
+Locate the connector behind the headlamp.

 NOTE: It may be necessary to remove the air cleaner filter housing and position the totally integrated power module aside prior to replacing the low beam headlamp on the driver's side of the vehicle.